 While it is possible that you may get into a house with no money down remember the seller covering your closing costs is something that is negotiable between you and the seller and depending on the transaction the seller may or may not be able to assist you.

 This covers what fees to expect when using Texas Veterans Land Board Mortgage Loan (TVLB) or Veterans Housing Assistance Program (VHAP) mortgage.
-In my Next and Final Post I will cover the proper steps to go through and the reasons for resistance on using the program.
+In my Next and Final Post, I will cover the proper steps to go through and the reasons for resistance to using the program.

 Latest posts by About Us (see all)